aaronmb-2/qt-www/README.md

 The first method is by providing the Meta-tags inside of the [nuxt.config.ts](https://github.com/QuantTrade-io/qt-www/blob/dev/), this makes sure that each page at least has these minimum Meta-tags added.

 The second method is by using the [useHead composable function]([https://nuxt.com/docs/migration/meta](https://nuxt.com/docs/getting-started/seo-meta#composable-usehead).
-The way we've implemented this, is via a [global middleware](https://github.com/QuantTrade-io/qt-www/tree/dev/middleware).
+The way we've implemented this, is via a [global middleware](https://github.com/QuantTrade-io/qt-www/blob/dev/middleware/seo.global.ts).
 Via this middleware, we try to override some of the Meta-tags in order to make them page specific.
 If there are some really specific usecases for some pages, we could descide to override the useHead completely within the script setup.

 ##### Sitemap.xml
+An XML sitemap is a file that lists a website’s essential pages, making sure Google can find and crawl them all.
+It also helps search engines understand your website structure.
+You want Google to crawl every important page of your website.
+But sometimes, pages end up without internal links pointing to them, making them hard to find.
+A sitemap can help speed up content discovery.

+In order to create a certain sitemap, we've used [Nuxt 3 sitemap module](https://github.com/funkenstudio/sitemap-module-nuxt-3).
+By running the [build command](https://github.com/QuantTrade-io/qt-www#build-for-production), the `sitemap.xml` file is automatically added to the output, which in his turn will be added during the deployment.

 ##### Robots.txt
+A robots.txt file tells search engine crawlers which URLs the crawler can access on your site.
+This is used mainly to avoid overloading your site with requests.

+In order to create a certain robots.txt file, we've used [Nuxt 3 robots module](https://github.com/nuxt-community/robots-module).
+By running the [build command](https://github.com/QuantTrade-io/qt-www#build-for-production), the `robots.txt` file is automatically added to the output, which in his turn will be added during the deployment.

 ##### Json-ld
+JSON-LD annotates elements on a page, structuring the data, which can then be used by search engines to disambiguate elements and establish facts surrounding entities, which is then associated with creating a more organized, better web overall.
+The JSON-LD elements are part of the Header tags in the HTML code, by inspecting the webpage you should be able to find a `<script type="application/ld+json">` tag.

+In order to implement this on a Nuxt project, we've used [Nuxt jsonld](https://github.com/ymmooot/nuxt-jsonld).
+Since there is too much to tell about, how it works and what is does.
+It is probably much easier to link to [an implementation](https://github.com/QuantTrade-io/qt-www/blob/dev/app.vue) of it and some extra external links that explain how it works.